Assassin's Creed Odyssey: Release

-The game was leaked in May 2018 after the French site Jeuxvideo received a keychain containing the name Assassin's Creed Odyssey on it.
+The game was leaked in May 2018 after the French site JeuxVideoLive received a keychain containing the name Assassin's Creed Odyssey on it.
 The game was officially announced at E3 2018.
 Google partnered with Ubisoft for the promotion of streaming service Stadia (then codenamed "Project Stream").
 Players who playtested Odyssey on Stadia for an hour would receive a PC copy of the game for free.
 The game was released for PlayStation 4, Windows, and Xbox One on October 5, 2018.
 A Nintendo Switch version was announced during the Japanese September 2018 Nintendo Direct.
 This version of the game is a cloud-based title which launched on the same day as the other platforms, but in Japan only.
 The game features reversible cover art which allows the player to display either of the two playable characters.
 Several special editions of Odyssey including bonus in-game content and additional items have been released.

 A novelization of the game, which features Kassandra as the sole protagonist, was written by Gordon Doherty and released on October 5, 2018.
 In May 2019, Ubisoft launched "Beyond Medusa’s Gate," a location-based virtual reality experience in 100 locations in Europe and North America.
 The positive critical reception to Odyssey prompted Ubisoft to greenlight Immortals Fenyx Rising, which features various gods and monsters from Greek mythology.